-12 tips to improve your chances of approval when applying for a new credit card.
+12 tips to increase your chances of approval when applying for a new credit card.

 While applying for a credit card doesn't have to be complicated, it can come with certain risks.
 After you've applied for a card, the credit card issuer will look at your income, credit history and the documents you've provided in your application to determine whether you're a high or low-risk applicant.
 Essentially, they're looking for signs that demonstrate that you're a low-risk applicant that has the ability to repay the money you borrow.
 While making sure you meet the eligibility requirements is crucial, there are some other ways to improve your chances of approval when applying for a new credit card.

 Use this guide for 12 tips to increase your chances of approval including what to do before you apply and submit your application, plus the mistakes to avoid when requesting a new credit card.